 Residential and employment growth also bring challenges around the quality of development.
-This could possibly degrade the character of an area and / or create security issues.
-To counteract this, it is proposed that design guidance introduced through the District Plan is implemented.
-Consideration should be given to the following:
+This could degrade the character of an area and / or create security issues.
+To counteract this, it is proposed to introduce design guidance through the District Plan The following should be considered: